jamessyjay/ml-train-k8s/k8s/k8s_train.md

 Practical recipes to run `train_framework.py` and `train.py` on Kubernetes with GPUs.

+Current implementation is for one model training distributedly, all pods — participants of one torchrun world.
+We have this pattern: nnodes=$NNODES, nproc_per_node=$NPROC_PER_NODE, RANK = pod index.
+This is 1 model on all pods.
+We just move this to Job and make rendezvous through etcd.

 ## Preparation (Before you run)
 - **Image**
   - Build/push your image that contains the project (Dockerfile provided) so the script path inside the container is `/app/src/train_framework.py`.